Update: ‘Hyundai Grandeur sales’ section updated.

-According to a Korean Car Blog report, the next generation 2022 Hyundai Azera (called Hyundai Grandeur in its home market of South Korea) will be a significant step up from the current-gen model to maintain its positioning as the flagship Hyundai model on sale.
+The next-generation 2022 Hyundai Grandeur arriving later this year is expected as a significant step up from the current-gen model to maintain its positioning as the flagship Hyundai model.

-While the Hyundai Azera/Grandeur is currently the flagship, its past has been overshadowed by the Genesis G80 from 2016.
-The Azera occupied a straddling position of a high-end Hyundai, slotting between the Sonata and G80.
-Hyundai can refocus on the Azera with Genesis products being woven into their brand and migrating to dedicated dealerships.
-There is a significant price gap between the Genesis and Sonata (the most expensive Hyundai sedan on sale in the USA) of nearly USD 10,000, a wide enough opening for the Azera nameplate to make a comeback, as per reports.
+While the Hyundai Grandeur is currently the flagship, its past has been overshadowed by the Genesis G80 from 2016.
+The Grandeur occupied a straddling position of a high-end Hyundai, slotting between the Sonata and G80.
+Hyundai can refocus on the Grandeur with Genesis products being woven into their brand and migrating to dedicated dealerships.
+In addition, Korean Car Blog reports that the 7th gen Grandeur will see a retro-design all electric variant with design highlights from the Grandeur Heritage EV concept.

-The upcoming seventh-generation Hyundai Azera (codenamed Hyundai GN7) will reportedly exceed the 5-meter mark in length, a first in the nameplate’s 35-year history.
-The Azera is currently sold in chauffeur-driven markets like China, the Middle East, the home market – South Korea, and select South East Asian countries.
-Sales have been on the uptick, with over 2 million units sold since its launch in 1986, and for 2020, the Azera (Grandeur) was the best-selling car in South Korea for the fourth consecutive year.
-The Hyundai sedan is standing firm despite the heavy incoming fire from crossovers that have literally conquered every segment.
+The upcoming seventh-generation Hyundai Grandeur (codenamed Hyundai GN7) will reportedly exceed the 5-meter mark in length, a first in the nameplate’s 35-year history.
+The Grandeur is currently sold in chauffeur-driven markets like China, the Middle East, the home market – South Korea, and select South East Asian countries.
+Sales have been on the uptick, with over 2 million units sold since its launch in 1986, and for 2021, the Grandeur was the best-selling car in South Korea for the fifth consecutive year.
+The sedan is standing firm despite the heavy incoming fire from crossovers that have literally conquered every segment.

-ElectricVehicleWeb accessed an official document of Hyundai Motor Company of March 2021, which confirms the new Grandeur and Grandeur Hybrid model plan for 2022.
+ElectricVehicleWeb accessed an official document of Hyundai Motor Company from March 2021, which confirms the new Grandeur and Grandeur Hybrid model plan for 2022.

-‘Le Blanc’ in French means ‘white’, and a new combination of beige (seat) and black is added to the cabin of the trim for a distinct appearance last year.
+‘Le Blanc’ in French means ‘white,’ and a new combination of beige (seat) and black was added to the Grandeur’s cabin trim for a distinct appearance last year.
 Spy shots show a similar combination used on prototypes of the next-gen Grandeur.

-What are the rivals of the Hyundai Azera/Hyundai Grandeur?
+What are the rivals of the Hyundai Grandeur?

 If launched in the U.S., main rivals to-be are the VW Arteon and the Nissan Maxima.
 In S.Korea, it is the Kia K8.

-What is the release date of the new Hyundai Azera?
+What is the release date of the new Hyundai Grandeur?

-The next-gen Azera/Grandeur will be launched in 2022, a few months after its premiere/digital unveiling.
+The next-gen Grandeur will be launched this year, a few months after its premiere/digital unveiling.

-What is the expected price of the 2022 Hyundai Azera?
+What is the expected price of the 2022 Hyundai Grandeur?